iterative/dvc.org/content/docs/command-reference/exp/run.md

 The results of the last experiment can be seen in the <abbr>workspace</abbr>.
 To display and compare your experiments, use `dvc exp show` or `dvc exp diff`.
-Use `dvc exp apply` to roll back the workspace to a previous experiment.
+Use `dvc exp apply` to restore the results of any other experiment instead.

 Successful experiments can be made [persistent](/doc/user-guide/experiment-management#persistent-experiments) by